-- There will be readings and lecture videos every week that should be viewed BEFORE class on Wednesday.
-Also before class, please take the AP Style Assessment. - Weekly assignments - We will have activities (participation) and/or assignments (for points) in most classes. - Office hours: We are available to help you to learn, understand, and grow as individuals.
-If your question is something that you believe may be of interest to others in the class, please post to "Ask the instructor" channel in Slack.
-Office hours are digital via Carmen Zoom.
+- There will be readings and lecture videos every week that should be viewed BEFORE class on Tuesday.
+Also before class, please take the AP Style Assessment. - Weekly assignments

+- We will have activities (participation) and/or assignments (for points) in most classes. - Office hours: We are available to help you to learn, understand, and grow as individuals.
+If your question is something that you believe may be of interest to others in the class, please post to "asknicoleanything" channel in Slack.